First reported by Robert G Allen Photography, Dixie Dixon kicked out of the Nikon USA Ambassador program

 “Honestly, I’m an incurable dreamer with a wild imagination.
 That’s what I truly love about fashion photography—there are no rules, no boundaries, just pure self-expression.
 Anything your mind can imagine, you have the power to bring to life in a single image or series of pictures.
 It makes me so happy to be able to work with such amazing creative people day in day out.”

-Of course, this was written when everything was peaches and cream.
+Of course, the above was written when everything was peaches and cream between her and Nikon.
 Stay tuned to see if I receive a response.

 Let me know if the comments below what you may have thought about Dixie and what you think led to her departure.